Are you living next door to a dangerous wild animal?

 It’s thought there are tens of thousands of exotic pets kept by private individuals in the UK.
 The range of species kept as pets has greatly increased over the past few decades.
 In theory, anyone can keep any animal species, although certain restrictions may be imposed by government legislation.
-For example, the Dangerous Wild Animals Act 1976 requires the licensing of any animal to be listed on its Schedule of dangerous species, such as big cats, bears, venomous snakes, etc.
+For example, the Dangerous Wild Animals Act 1976 requires the licensing of any animal listed on its Schedule of dangerous species, such as big cats, bears, venomous snakes, etc.

 The Act is mainly concerned with public health and safety, and animal welfare is very much a secondary consideration.
-In addition, it only covers the species that are assessed to be dangerous to humans and does not include many commonly-kept species such as marmosets, meaning that the ownership of such animals is currently largely unregulated.
+In addition, it only covers the species that are assessed to be dangerous to humans and does not include many commonly-kept species such as meerkats, meaning that the ownership of such animals is currently largely unregulated.

-In 2023, Born Free revealed that over 2,500 dangerous wild animals were being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976.
-This includes at least 219 wild cats, 256 primates and 420 venomous snakes.
+In 2023, Born Free found that over 2,700 dangerous wild animals were being kept privately, and legally, under licence in Great Britain under the Dangerous Wild Animals Act 1976.
+This includes over 200 wild cats, 250 primates and 400 venomous snakes.

 Born Free is calling on the UK government to undertake a comprehensive review of exotic pet ownership, including the current dangerous wild animal legislation.
 Any amendments should ensure far greater restrictions on the trade and keeping of wild animals as pets in the UK, based on thorough and precautionary criteria around whether animals are suitable as pets.